 Dec 21, 2022: Replaced the LG 34GP950G-B with the Samsung Odyssey Neo G7 because it's better overall; replaced the MSI Optix G27C6 with the AOC CQ27G2 because the MSI is harder to find; updated the Notable Mentions based on changes.

-Our recommendations are based on what we think are the best curved monitors currently available.
-They are adapted to be valid for most people, in each price range.
-Rating is based on our review, factoring in price and feedback from our visitors.
+Our recommendations are based on what we think are the best monitors with a curved screen currently available.
+They're adapted to be valid for most people in each price range.
+Rating is based on our review, factoring in price, and feedback from our visitors.